IntersectMBO/Intersect-knowledge-base/README.md

-**REMOVE**
-- the child repository MUST be named xxxx-committee-documentation, with no abbreviations
-- the child repository MUST be public

 # Intersect Knowledge Base Documentation

 This repository stores the documentation for Intersect Knowledge Base.
-This documentation is hosted (for reading) at [intersect.gitbook.io/xxxx-committee](https://intersect.gitbook.io/xxxx-committee).
+This documentation is hosted (for reading) at [docs.intersectmbo.org/](https://docs.intersectmbo.org/).

 ## 🤝 Contributing